Channel Shortening by Large Multiantenna Precoding in OFDM: Precoded Multi-Antenna OFDM

-which corresponds to a single-subcarrier transmission~\eqref{eq:y[i]} with sufficient CP , i.e. $L\leq\Ncp$, and where the subcarrier index is often omitted for simplicity~\cite{sesia2011lte, Marzetta,HoydisJSAC13}.
-Multi-antenna precoding is thus typically applied at the subcarrier-level, inherently frequency-selective, and constructed according to the frequency response of the CIR $\hat{\hbf}_i$.
-Accordingly, the conventional maximum-ratio-transmission (MRT) precoding is
+which corresponds to a single-subcarrier transmission~\eqref{eq:y[i]} with sufficient CP, i.e. $L\leq\Ncp$, and where the subcarrier index is often omitted for simplicity~\cite{sesia2011lte, Marzetta,HoydisJSAC13}.
+Multi-antenna precoding is thus typically applied individually over the subcarriers, inherently frequency-selective, and constructed according to the frequency response of the CIR $\hcal_i$.
+Accordingly, the conventional MRT precoding~\cite{LoMRT} is